waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. Push Boulder 6 (1, 5) right to (2, 5) PIT.
 - Start Turn: 29800.
 Decisive Phase Start: Turn 29911.
 Puzzle Start: Turn 29931.
 - Lessons: Resetting by ladder works.
 Strength must be reactivated after map change.
 Column 4 is a wall from row 2-12.
 Detour through row 13 and column 1 is the only way for B6.
-- Failed Strength Activation Attempts: 5.
+- Failed Strength Activation Attempts: 6.
 I will be extremely slow and precise.
+- Turn 29995 Reflection:
+  1. No deferred tasks found.
+  2. Notepad organized.
+B6 path updated.
+  3. Markers updated.
+Redundant ones removed.
+  4. solve_blackthorn_boulders failed; manually executing.
+  5. Goals are WHAT, plans are HOW.
+  6. Root hypothesis for B6: column 4 is a wall.
+Verified by movement.
+Detour is required.